-Grace has served as an assistant coach in the Pac-12 Conference the last seven seasons, including a five-year stint at Oregon State University (2009-13).
-He arrived at UCLA after serving as an assistant coach the previous five seasons (2009-13) at Oregon State.
+During the 2013-14 campaign, UCLA ranked No. 11 in the country in scoring (81.2 ppg), No. 3 in assist turnover ratio (1.7) and No. 5 in assists (17.2).
+Grace arrived at UCLA after serving as an assistant coach the previous five seasons (2009-13) at Oregon State.
 Early in his tenure with the Beavers, Grace became one of the leading recruiters in the Pac-12 Conference.

-In five years in Corvallis, Ore., Grace helped lead Oregon State to its highest five-year win total (78) since the 1988 to 1992 seasons.
+In five years, Grace helped lead Oregon State to its highest five-year win total (78) since the 1988 to 1992 seasons.
 In addition, Oregon State made three trips to the postseason College Basketball Invitational (CBI), including a 5-1 run in the 2008-09 tournament, giving the Beavers the national tournament championship.

 Grace's work at Oregon State helped the Beavers both on the recruiting trail and with player development.
 In his first season at Oregon State, he recruited Roberto Nelson and Joe Burton from southern California.
 Nelson and Burton were the first two nationally-ranked recruits at Oregon State under head coach Craig Robinson.
 Nelson led the Pac-12 in scoring as a senior (2013-14), securing honorable mention All-Pac-12 acclaim during his junior and senior campaigns.
-Burton served as team captain during his senior year (2012-13), having produced over 1,000 points, 700 rebounds and 300 assists in four seasons
+Burton served as team captain during his senior year (2012-13), having produced over 1,000 points, 700 rebounds and 300 assists in four seasons.

-Grace also was instrumental in the recruitment and development of talented big men Eric Moreland and Angus Brandt.
+Grace also was instrumental in the recruitment and development of big men Eric Moreland and Angus Brandt.
 Moreland, a 6-foot-10 center from Houston, emerged as one of the conference's top defensive players, leading the Pac-12 in blocked shots in 2011-12.
 He shattered the school's single-season record for blocks and broke the school's record for rebounds by a freshman.
 Brandt, a 6-foot-10 center from Sydney, Australia, played in 125 games at Oregon State, twice securing Pac-12 All-Academic Team honors.